AndreyNemchenko/kottans-frontend/README.md

 #### Course: GitHub & Collaboration

-This course is a follow-up to Version Control with Git.
-In it, we will learn more detailed work with a remote repository and good practices of cooperation with other free software developers.
-I don’t use 'pull requests' on a daily basis, so this topic was very interesting to me.
+This course is a continuation of the Git Basics course.
+Acquainted and practiced in the collective use of git.
+I have not had this experience yet, it was interesting.

 <details><summary>Screenshot1</summary>
 <p>